 How high the severance payment is and whether the existing overtime pay can be claimed in addition depends largely on the negotiating skills of the parties.
 It is therefore important to call in professional help to take action against the employer.

-You have received a notice of dismissal?
+Did you receive a notice of dismissal?